 Read Lucille’s GED Success Story after being homeschooled from birth.

-At the end of Lucille’s grade 9 year, her mom took her to a homeschool curriculum expo in Cape Town and told her to look at the curriculum options she could choose from to get a matric.
+At the end of Lucille’s grade 9 year, her mom took her to a homeschool curriculum expo in Cape Town and told her to look at the curriculum options she could choose from to get a matric or equivalent.

 She decided to do the GED®.
 Her mom explained to her the pros and cons of each of the options, but she replied, “Mom, I know I will succeed, whether I study at university or not one day.
 I want to continue with our chosen curriculum and then write the GED®.”